dburles/meteor-conduit/README.md

 stop([callback])
 ```

-Calling this method stops the emitter from running (interally this just calls the `stop` method on the Tracker computation).
+Calling this method stops the emitter from running (internally this just calls the `stop` method on the Tracker computation).
 It also takes an optional callback function that gets passed the response value from the emitter `sourceFn`.
 This allows you to perform extra cleanup, one example might be calling a `stop` on a subscription handle.

 ```
 update